-\1 International Financial Reporting Standards (IFRS) were adopted in place of traditional International Finalicial Reporting Standards (FRS) were adopted in place of inadicional Japanese standards since FY2021 in order to increase international comparability of finan-cial information in capital markets.
+1 International Financial Reporting Standards (IFRS) were adopted in place of traditional Japanese standards since FY2021 in order to increase international comparability of finan-cial information in capital markets.
 Due to our adopting IFRS, we used adjusted operating margin as the same indicator with operating margin under Japanese GAAP.